vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 2023-07-08 9:30 AM | After properly waking up and urinating but before passing stool | 98.6
 2023-07-08 10:36 AM | After successfully passing stool and spending some time on the computer | 98.2 2023-07-08 3:10 PM | After having a meal including the medications | 98.8 (high fluctuation between readings but the central forehead gave 98.8 across multiple readings)
+2023-07-08 3:25 PM | After doing a little bit of relaxation to lower my heart rate and tempeature | 98.2 (two readings), 98.4 (one reading)

 ## Preparations the previous two days